Faithlife/CodingGuidelines/sections/accessibility.md

 ```

 ## Navigation/Landmarks
+When desiging the layout of the page, it is important to ask the question what the purpose of a section is and wrap it with the appropriate semantic element.
+There are lots of good elements to designate sections of the page for various purposes such as `main`, `banner`, `region`, `aside`, etc. See [W3C Landmark General Principles](https://www.w3.org/WAI/ARIA/apg/patterns/landmarks/examples/general-principles.html) for more.
+By using the semantically correct elements we can give meaning to the page beyond the visible layout.

 When creating navigation sections (sidebars, headers, etc), they should be wrapped in the appropriate `nav` element along with `ul` to create a navigable list.
 Also either use a `aria-label` or `aria-labelledby` attribute to add a title to the `nav` element.

 ```html